 This level of communication isn’t unique just to one barn.
 Australian horsemen have embraced social media with jockeys, trainers, and farms alike on the platforms.

 Those social media posts are much more than just tweeting out results as well.
 It isn’t unusual to see trainers releasing behind-the-scenes videos of stable life or other interesting tidbits related to their trainees (a few examples of active social media accounts are Ciaron Maher Racing and Chris Waller Racing).
 In all, it is easy for people to have favorite trainers in Australia because they feel more connected to them through all the information released.
-Going back to that first comment about the cab ride – people weren’t shy about telling me their favorite (or least favorite) trainers and they didn’t just name some of the bigger barns.
+Going back to that first comment about the cab ride – people outside the industry also weren’t shy about telling me their favorite (or least favorite) trainers and they didn’t just name some of the bigger barns.

-Those examples and more opened my eyes even more to the possibilities to promote racing outside of Australia.
+Those examples and more opened my eyes even more to the possibilities to promote all sports outside of Australia.
 Don’t get me wrong, it wasn’t all rainbows and butterflies during my time in Australia.
 But learning both the positives and the negatives allowed me to carry over those lessons both as a horsewoman and when starting Pyrois Media.

 Some of Pyrois Media’s first (and current) clients were ones I made connections with while in Australia.
 It’s safe to say my nine months in the country played a leading role in the history of Pyrois Media with the company’s name even decided in the shadow of the Sydney Opera House.